jaredpdesigns/jaredpendergraft.com/src/_projects/2016-03-01-yodlerestaurants.md

 img__oversized = true
 %}

-The secondary screens are focused on administrative interactions — specifically logging into the appropriate restaurant (many restaurants have multiple locations they can track using a single login).
+The secondary screens are focused on administrative interactions—specifically logging into the appropriate restaurant (many restaurants have multiple locations they can track using a single login).
 The other specific task the app does is allows staff to track promotions.

 Typically, customers receive promotional emails offering discounts.
 The app doesn’t tie into POS systems, so having a way to track which promotions have actually been activated and pushing those results to the dashboard was crucial.